ignaciomarquezalbes/coding-portfolio/math-projects/ode-numerical-methods/euler-explicit/README.md

 # Explicit Euler Method – Numerical Solution of ODEs

-This folder contains a MATLAB implementation of the Explicit Euler method for numerically solving initial-value problems for ordinary differential equations (ODEs).
+This folder contains a MATLAB implementation of the Explicit Euler method for numerically solving initial-value problems for ordinary differential equations.

 ## Method Overview